Mahmood (singer): Personal life

-Mahmood has an aversion to being categorized by his nationality and rumours of his sexuality.
+Mahmood has an aversion to being categorized by his nationality and rumours on his sexuality.
 He has stated that "labelling ourselves creates distinctions" and that "there is no need to explain our own preferences, until homosexuality will be perceived as a normal thing, which it is."
 When speaking in favour of a proposed law against homophobic and transphobic hate crimes, he described having been subjected to homophobic bullying during his schooling.
-According to Italian press, while he has refused to answer the question of his sexuality, he has stated that he is "happy and taken".

-He is Catholic, despite disagreeing with the Church's teaching that homosexual acts are "gravely sinful".
+Between 2020 and 2025, he was in a relationship with a Brazilian male model.